Hwayi: A Monster Boy: Plot

 tragic destiny.
 His life is turned upside down when he learns that the man he killed was his real father.
 From that moment on, Hwa-yi vows revenge on his gangster fathers, using the devious skills he picked up from a life in crime.

 Hwa-yi begins by killing one of five fathers.
 The rest of them go after him but lose him.
 Hwa-yi calls them all to Sungji Cement Factory.
 He also writes a letter to the rival gang and they show up an hour before.
 Both groups get into a feud.
 Hwa-yi positions himself at a high vantage point and snipes the men.
 Soon, everyone is dead except for Seok-tae and Hwa-yi.
 Seok-tae heads to the hospital where Hwa-yi's mother is admitted, Hwa-yi follows.

 To Hwa-yi's mother at the hospital, Seok-tae reveals the story all the way from the orphanage to the kidnapping to raising her child.
 After this, he kills her and goes back home.
 Hwa-yi reaches the hospital too late, he goes home to confront Seok-tae.
 The detective who's been after the notorious gang is also there.
 The three of them have a standoff.
 Seok-tae kills the detective and Hwa-yi kills Seok-tae.
-He dies with a smile because his “son” is now the monster he always wanted him to become.
 The film ends with Hwayi sniping the CEO of the rival gang and disappearing into the crowds.